jf3200/visualization_eda/README.md

 # visualization_eda

-Examples from Visualization 1 lecture
+Examples from Visualization and eda lectures